The Lobby Code

 TermDefinition

 ApexThe geometric inside of the corner.
-Where the leading car has earned the right to be.

 Forza Motorsport default ruleset